Woodside Energy: History

 Woodside was incorporated on 26 July 1954.
-It was originally established as Woodside (Lakes Entrance) Oil Co NL, a no liability company (NL), was named after the small town of Woodside, Victoria.
+It was originally established as Woodside (Lakes Entrance) Oil Co NL, a no liability company (NL), and named after the small town of Woodside, Victoria.
 The company was floated by accountant Rees Withers, whose firm serviced a number of small exploration companies in Gippsland where Australia's first oil field had been discovered.
 The company initially struggled to raise funds after a lack of initial success.
 In 1956, stockbroker Geoff Donaldson, who had underwritten the initial share offer, joined Woodside as chairman.
 He played a key role in keeping the company afloat in its early years.

 Woodside initially focused its exploration activities on Victoria's Gippsland Basin.
 In 1962 the company recruited Nicholas Boutakoff as chief geologist, who turned the company's activities towards Western Australia.
 He correctly hypothesised that the North West Shelf contained petroleum reserves, and in 1962 Woodside applied for exploration licences over a large offshore area.
 Woodside subsequently joined up with Shell and Burmah Oil to form the original North West Shelf Venture.
 BHP later replaced Burmah, and with Shell, each became a 40% shareholder in Woodside in 1985.
 BHP reduced its shareholding to 10% in July 1990.
 In October 1994, BHP sold its remaining shares while Shell sold down to 34%.
 In 1995, Woodside moved its head office from Melbourne to Perth.

 In 2001 Shell sought to buy out the remaining portion of the company that it did not already own at the time; however, the takeover move was blocked by Treasurer of Australia, Peter Costello, on national interest grounds.
 In November 2010, Shell reduced its 34% stake to 24%.
 In November 2017, Shell sold its remaining shares.

 In August 2021, Woodside entered into an agreement with BHP to merge the latter's oil and gas assets with Woodside.
 The deal is subject to regulatory and shareholder approval and has been described by environmentalists as 'a disastrous outcome for Woodside shareholders and [the] climate'.

 In May 2022, the merger with the BHP oil and gas assets was approved by approximately 98% of Woodside shareholders.
 As of June 2022, the merger was completed and the combined entity was listed on the New York Stock Exchange and the London Stock Exchange.

+Woodside agreed to buy American natural gas company, Tellurian Inc., for a total enterprise value of US$1.2 billion in July 2024.
+The following month, Woodside announced it would acquire a "blue ammonia" project in Texas from OCI Global for US$2.35 billion.